 The exact URL where the allegedly infringing work or infringing activity is located, or a representative sample of where such work or activity is located;

 Evidence of previous use of a relayRelay function (compliant with the relevant section of accreditation standards regarding Relay) to attempt to contact the Customer with regard to the subject matter of the request, if any, and of any responses thereto, if any.
-Requesters are also encouraged (but not required under this Policy) to provide evidence of previous attempts to
+Requesters are also encouraged (but not required under this Specification) to provide evidence of previous attempts to

 Comment [CT97]: Theo Geurts: Again, what is verifiable evidence?